ted00789/SimplifAI_2.0/src/content/blog/lead-capture-speed-to-response-ai-receptionist.md

 ## Pillar–cluster: how this fits into the bigger picture 🧬

-This article is part of a larger content cluster on missed calls, AI reception, and lead conversion.
+This article is part of a broader content cluster on missed calls, AI reception, and lead conversion.

 Related deep dives: